TheFreePenguin/gentoo-quick-installer/README.md

 gentoo-vbox-builder-tfp is licensed under the GPL.
 It has been relicensed since I don't want proprietary forks of my project.

-A copy of this license is included in the file LICENSE.txt
+A copy of this license is included in the file LICENSE.md